ptsteadman/notebook/log.md

 there are  more creative people in my life than opportunities for them to share their output without being spammy

 working hard on something you care about and then posting a link to it or making a zine to be read in solitary is anticlimactic and not as fun as it could be

+It fundamentally changes the experience no money made on the walls of our homes